 Mr Bailey presently works with Years 3 and 4 on a Tuesday after school.
 The club aims to teach the children the basic concepts of Boxing and Fitness.
 The children have had the opportunity to carry out some pad work with Mr Bailey, do some shadow boxing whilst improve on their punching techniques.

-This club started again this term.
+This club started again back in September.
 It is a fun filled active club where children combine their sports ability with their love of gaming.
 They compete against each other in teams to improve their skills in different sports and this may lead to competing against other schools nationally.

 Certain children in Years 3 - 6 are enjoying the hands on nature of our Seido Karate club.
 This is run by an external instructor called Sensai Suzie and she has taught the children how to count to 20 in Japanese and various other skills.
 It is a great way to focus the children's minds and teaches them discipline in a controlled environment.